-You are hereby appointed as the Contracting Officer's Representative (COR) under (Insert contract number or procurement request number if contract number is not available) with the (Insert the name(s) of the contractor(s)) for (Describe the supplies, services, or construction being purchased).
-As the COR, your primary duty is to monitor (Insert the contractor's name) performance to ensure that all of the technical requirements under the contract are met by the delivery date or within the period of performance, and at the price or within the estimated cost stipulated in the contract.
+You are hereby appointed as the Contracting Officer's Representative (COR) under (Insert contract number) with (Insert the name(s) of the contractor(s)) for (Describe the supplies, services, or construction being purchased).
+The Contracting Officer will rely on you as a technical expert to provide advice regarding the quality and timeliness of the work performed.
+As the COR, your primary duties include assisting the Contracting Officer with monitoring the prime contractor's performance; ensuring that all technical requirements under the contract are met; timely delivery of products or services by the delivery date or within the period of performance; and at the price or within the estimated cost stipulated in the contract.
 The duties or authorities in this letter are not delegable; therefore, you must advise the Contracting Officer, (Insert name of Contracting Officer) or the Contract Administrator/Specialist (Insert name of Contract Administrator/Specialist) immediately when you are unable to perform these duties.